 Media Rating Council® (MRC): An organization that accredits media ratings services.
-The MRC mandates and performs annual audits of the compliance of a service with certain minimum standards.

 Meter Time Stamp (PPM): Information appended to CBET encoding that indicates the time when the panelist's meter was exposed to the encoding.

 Metro In-Tab Target Index, Diary: The ratio of the number of Metro In-Tab diaries to the Metro sample target, generally expressed as a whole number.